wux4an/dream/modules/http_client/README.md

 #### `StreamMessage`

 Union type for message-based streaming.
-All variants include the `RequestId`:
+Most variants include the `RequestId`:

 - `StreamStart(request_id, headers)` - Stream started, initial headers received
 - `Chunk(request_id, data)` - Data chunk received (BitArray)
 - `StreamEnd(request_id, headers)` - Stream completed, trailing headers received
 - `StreamError(request_id, reason)` - Stream failed with error message
+- `DecodeError(reason)` - FFI corruption (should be reported as a bug)

+**About DecodeError:**

+`DecodeError` is a rare error indicating the Erlang→Gleam FFI boundary received a malformed message from `httpc`.
+This is **not a normal HTTP error** - it means:
+- Erlang/OTP version incompatibility with this library
+- Memory corruption or other serious runtime issue
+- A bug in this library's FFI code

+Unlike other variants, `DecodeError` does not include a `RequestId` because the request ID itself could not be decoded.
+If you see this error, please report it as a bug with the full error message at https://github.com/TrustBound/dream/issues

 ### Client Configuration (Builder Pattern)